violetaini/3xui-geo-auto-update/README.md

   - `3xui-geo`
 - Automatic scheduler backend selection
   - Standard systems use system cron
-  - Low-memory supported RHEL-like systems automatically use **Supercronic**
+  - Supported low-memory RHEL-like systems first check for a usable built-in system cron
+  - If no usable system cron is available, the installer automatically switches to Supercronic
 - Supercronic mode includes:
   - systemd service management
   - automatic startup on boot